-- In new plantations and in existing uncertified units, land clearing after 15 November 2018 - Without existing HCV assessment → New combined HCV-HCS required - $\circ~$ HCV assessment conducted, but not yet submitted to ALS before 15 November 2018 $\to~$ New combined HCV-HCS required - o HCV Assessment submitted to ALS but pending approval before 15 November 2018 - → If passes ALS process, then the approved HCV assessment is acceptable; - → If fails ALS process, new combined HCV-HCS assessment required - NPP initiated by 15 November 2018 and HCV assessment conducted and passes ALS before 15 November 2018 → ALS Approved HCV assessment is acceptable - In existing certified plantations (certified before 15 November 2018), with land clearing after 15 November 2018 → New combined HCV-HCS required - o If area to be cleared is exclusively pasture, infrastructure, agriculture or monocrop tree plantations which have not been abandoned for more than three years → valid HCV assessment + LUCA to demonstrate that no clearing of native vegetation occurred without prior HCV assessment is acceptable.
+- In new plantations and in existing uncertified units, land clearing after 15 November 2018 - o Without existing HCV assessment → New combined HCV-HCS required - o HCV assessment conducted, but not yet submitted to ALS before 15 November 2018 → New combined HCV-HCS required - o HCV Assessment submitted to ALS but pending approval before15 November 2018 - $\rightarrow$ If passes ALS process, then the approved HCV assessment is acceptable; - → If fails ALS process, new combined HCV-HCS assessment required - o NPP initiated by 15 November 2018 and HCV assessment conducted and passes ALS before 15 November 2018 →ALS Approved HCV assessment is acceptable - In existing certified plantations (certified before15November 2018), with land clearing after 15 November 2018 → New combined HCV-HCS required o If area to be cleared is exclusively pasture, infrastructure, agriculture or monocrop tree plantations which have not been abandoned for more than three years → valid HCV assessment + LUCA to demonstrate that no clearing of native vegetation occurred without prior HCV assessment is acceptable.

-&lt;sup>1 The date for first published list of RSPO-approved HCV assessors.
+The date for first published list of RSPO-approved HCV assessors.